 He was considered to be the embodiment of chaos, of destruction, and deep darkness.

-As such, Apophis was an important figure in Egyptian religious beliefs and rituals.
+Because of his destructive goals, Apophis was an important figure in Egyptian religious beliefs and rituals.

 The mysterious figure of Apophis appears in a variety of ancient Egyptian texts.

-Apophis is first mentioned in several spells of the Coffin Texts, which were a collection of funerary spells that were inscribed on the coffins of the elite during the Middle Kingdom period (c.
+Apophis is also mentioned in several spells of the Coffin Texts, which were a collection of funerary spells that were inscribed on the coffins of the elite during the Middle Kingdom period (c.
 2055-1650 BCE).

 He must be defeated during the person's journey to the afterlife in order for the soul to pass safely into the Field of Reeds.